-Setting graduation date should be part of your college plan from day one.
+Setting graduation date to graduate on time should be part of your college plan from day one.
 The point is to get that degree as quickly as possible and save yourself money.
-Your five years by your competitors four or three years with a similar background is not going to earn you any brownie points.
-This is the first post under the Life Surviving College Series on this blog.
-Stay tune, as other issues will be addressed.
+Your five years by your competitors four or three years with a similar background is not going to earn you any brownie points unless you have some great job experience to compensate.

 Know Your Classes Schedule

 So with all that said just be responsible for your education.
-It’s a very expensive endeavor considering all the money and time needed.
-So ensure you plan and work hard to get something valuable out of it because you can’t get a refund of money or time if your end result is unsatisfactory.
+Earning a degree is very expensive considering all the money and time needed.
+So ensure you plan and work hard to get something valuable out of it because you can’t get a refund of money or time if your result is unsatisfactory.

 What’s your college story?